 Whether you're facing fresh, powdery snow or trudging through layers of ice, having the appropriate cold weather shoes is a must.
-Taking a nasty fall could leave you sore and red with embarrassment, so you'll want the best foot gear to keep you off of your keister.
-Investing in quality pairs of non-slip boots can get costly and they don't always come in the most attractive styles.
+But investing in quality pairs of non-slip boots can get costly and stylish options aren't always readily available.
 Besides, you're probably already committed to a trusty pair that you've broken in just right.
 Luckily, there are always DIY methods to make your boots equipped to handle snow and ice, whether you're glued to a favorite pair or you're eyeing new shoes that don't exactly have the best traction.

 If you want to avoid fearing for your life every time you take a step, follow any of these seven strategies for giving your boots the grip they need to survive the slush.